 If you have concerns about your child, please speak to the Class Teacher in the first instance.
 Parent’s evenings are arranged during the Autumn and Spring terms giving an opportunity to discuss your child’s progress.
 A written report is provided in the Summer term.
 All Class Teachers welcome conversation with parents and will make time to speak to you at a mutually convenient time.
 Sometimes a quick informal conversation can answer your or your child’s concerns.
 Home/School link books may be used to share progress or a note for home support depending on individual needs.

-If you are still concerned about your child, you can make an appointment to meet with the SENCO Sarah Fitzsimmons.
-It is often beneficial to have a combined meeting with the class teacher and SENCO.
-The SENCO is responsible for overseeing the support needs of children across the school.
+If you are still concerned about your child, you can make an appointment to meet with the SENDCO Sarah Fitzsimmons.
+It is often beneficial to have a combined meeting with the class teacher and SENDCO.
+The SENDCO is responsible for overseeing the support needs of children across the school.

 If you feel your concerns are not addressed please make an appointment with the Deputy Head, Seonaid Curry, or Head Teacher to discuss your concerns.